GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Results Discussion

 \subsection{Visual inspection}

-The user and pattern dictionaries and generated time series samples after training are visualized in this section.
-We start the visualization by showing a 20-dimensional ($K$=20) user dictionary $\Gamma$ in Fig. \ref{fig:user_gamma} as the output of the user embedding scheme.\footnote{Here, only 10\% of the users are given due to visibility concerns.} The visual inspection suggests that the user vectors are dispersed enough to capture discrepancies between user behaviours.
+The user and pattern dictionaries, as well as the generated time series samples after training, are visualised in this section.
+Fig. \ref{fig:user_gamma} shows a 20-dimensional ($K$=20) user dictionary $\Gamma$ for 10\% of the users.
+The diversity of patterns suggests that the method distinguishes users based on a variety of observed behaviours.

-Next, we investigate the pattern dictionaries of two GUIDE-VAE models with $V$=25 and $V$=100.
-For better visualization, the pattern vectors ($\mathbf{u}_v$) are sorted with respect to their $L_1$-norm, and the resulting matrices are given in Fig. \ref{fig:pattern_dictionary_sorted}.
-One can immediately spot the richness of patterns coming with the increasing dictionary size, which is expected since it allows GUIDE-VAE to exploit finer details and more intrinsic correlations between time steps.
+Next, we investigate the pattern dictionaries of two GUIDE-VAE models with $V$=25 and $V$=100, shown in Fig. \ref{fig:pattern_dictionary_sorted}.
+To enhance the presentation, the pattern vectors ($\mathbf{u}_v$) are sorted with respect to their $L_1$-norm $\rVert\mathbf{u}_v\lVert_1$ (decreasing), placing sparse patterns on the left and dense patterns on the right.
+The richer pattern selection available in the larger dictionary is immediately apparent and expected, as it allows GUIDE-VAE to exploit finer details and temporal correlations.
 For instance, a large variety of switching behaviours are captured by the model on the right side of the dictionary in Fig. \ref{fig:pattern_dictionary_sorted_100}, which are absent in Fig. \ref{fig:pattern_dictionary_sorted_25}.
+Another noticeable aspect is that many patterns have adjacent green (positive) and purple (negative) patches, corresponding to energy consumption shifting in time.